ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Proof of ownership
 With IPFS, and a blockchain, you can prove ownership of a file at a certain time without disclosing it.
 See here an example of implementation: https://github.com/mustafarefaey/PrivateStamp

+#### Build Smart City apps
+Robonomics.network is building a framework on top of Ethereum and IPFS for Smart City apps to easily exchange data (from sensors or computation for example).

+#### Make a decentralised prediction market
+Augur.net is a blockchain and decentralised market where you can bet on anything, or request prediction from the crowd wisdom.
+Like so many blockchain-based apps, the data is hosted on IPFS.

 ## Decentralized Identity (DID)